-Neighborhood exchange algorithm

-- Modification to pairwise interchange that considers only destination logic cells in a neighborhood -cells within a certain distance, e, of the source logic cell. - Limiting the search area for the destination logic cell to the e neighborhood reduces the search time.
+The neighborhood exchange algorithm is a modification to pairwise interchange that considers only destination logic cells in a neighborhood -cells within a certain distance, e, of the source logic cell.
+Limiting the search area for the destination logic cell to the e -neighborhood reduces the search time.